jhelpgg/JHelpAPI2/3D_2/doc/tutorials/05_KeyboardJoystick.md

 Complete code at: [Keyboard and joystick](../../samples/jhelp/engine2/tutorials/KeyboardJoystick.java)

 Press arrow keys or joystick axis to move the cube.
-Press escape key to close the window.
+Press E or D or joystick button 5 or joystick button 6 to move box on Z Press escape key to close the window.

 As you notice, task are repeated until user release the key.